eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

                   ^ (show_state_tbl b))
 ```

-In a borrow statemnet etc.
+In a borrow statement, we have to check that the variable is unconsumed:

 ```ocaml
   | TBorrow { original; mode; body; _ } ->